What are VA Alterations & Repairs Loans?

 All other financeable improvement costs and fees will be deposited in the renovation escrow account and disbursed as described below:

-- Inspections must occur before draws are disbursed to ensure work is being completed in accordance with the contractor’s bid and local building codes
+- Compliance inspections must occur before draws are disbursed to ensure work is being completed in accordance with the contractor’s bid and local building codes

 - General Contractor to identify number of draws needed, payable upon completion of work

-- A ten percent (10%) holdback will apply to all progress, or interim, draws
+- A ten percent (10%) holdback may apply to all progress, or interim, draws

 - Final draw will be paid-in-full and will include all previously withheld ten percent (10%) holdbacks, along with any outstanding contingency requests or change orders

-- Checks will be made payable to you and contractor (i.e., dual-party checks)
+- Checks will generally be made payable to you and contractor (i.e., dual-party checks)

 There are many different types of renovation loans: conventional renovation loans through Fannie Mae® (“FNMA”) and Freddie Mac® (“FHLMC”), FHA renovation loans, USDA renovation loans, a VA renovation loan option, and portfolio renovation loans.